 2. Measure and Cut the Drip Edge

 Measure the perimeter of your roof where the drip edge will be installed.
-This includes the sides and bottom edges of the roof.
+This includes the sides and bottom edges of a roof.
 Cut the drip edge to the required lengths using tin snips.
 If the roof edge is longer than the drip edge pieces, remember to leave an overlap of about 2 inches for each piece.

 3. Start with the Bottom Edge of the Roof